 - If you are interested in working with us, do let us know.
 Keep an eye on the Opportunities section of this website but do also consider applying for your own fellowship.
 Depending on your nationality, multiple options may be available and here is some information.

 - We can also accept visiting scientists (both from academia and industry).

 For Prospective Research Assistants

 For Prospective Students

-See also the News section of this website.
 Here is general information:

 - If you have a Master’s degree, you can enroll in the 3-year PhD programme (either October or April start).
-As part of the formal selection procedure, you are supposed to make a presentation in Osaka but I can conduct a telephone interview and you may skip the visit to Osaka.
+As part of the formal selection procedure, you are supposed to make a presentation in Osaka but I can conduct a web interview and you may skip the visit to Osaka.

 - If you do not have a Master’s degree, you can enroll in the 5-year PhD programme (April start only).
 For this, you will have to apply in the June period and take an entrance exam in the summer.